Home

 SAP Value Potassium Hydroxide .186

-Here are some of the characteristics that you will see in your soap when using avocado oil for soap making:
+Here are some of the characteristics that will be caused by using avocado oil for soap making:

 Bubbly lather No